|

 hydrogen ratio through the electrolysis is

-essentially a concentration effect.
+essentially a concentration effect and occurs as

 If you consider